In this Article

 Oats contain a considerable amount of fibre.
 This is a godsend for all pregnant women suffering from the usual bouts of constipation, as fibre helps in regulating the process of digestion and improves bowel movement.

-Potassium, phosphorous, calcium, and selenium, are just some of the minerals that are part of oats.
+Potassium, phosphorous, calcium, selenium, magnesium, and manganese are just some of the minerals that are part of oats.
 Each of them has tons of benefits, right from improving your immunity to boosting your bone health and tooth formation, consequently ensuring great development and growth of your baby.

 Healthy insides and healthy outsides are what keeps all pregnant women happy.
-With the presence of vitamins like B1 and E, all the fat and protein in the body is broken down in an efficient manner, which also keeps the membranes of the mucus healthy and strong.
+With the presence of B Vitamins, folate, and Pantothenic acid, all the fat and protein in the body is broken down in an efficient manner, which also keeps the membranes of the mucous healthy and strong.

 Out of all vitamins and minerals, folic acid is one that no pregnant women should forget to take.
 It is highly essential in the development of the nervous system and the brain of the foetus and avoids any disorders from occurring.